cassmastern/lers-sandbox/readme.md

 # MkDocs Material

 A modular, Dockerized documentation site built with MkDocs Material.
-Designed to demonstrate CI/CD automation, accessibility compliance (AODA), and reproducibility.
+Designed as a playground for CICD and accessibility (AODA/WCAG) features, and, hopefully, as a showcase.

 ## Features